If you’re a dreamer (and most of us are), you have it.

 So what are you waiting for?
 What personal beliefs are holding you back?
 Which ones do you need to lose?
 Let me know which ones I haven’t mentioned.

 A Career Strategist, Coach, Author and Speaker, Gabriel Aviles is passionate about helping transitioning Creatives & Entrepreneurs launch into purposeful and profitable work.
 He lives with his wife of 11 years and three small children in Nashville, TN, where he also continues his 20+ years of work in the Entertainment and Media Business.
-For more information on his Career Strategy & Coaching services, please log on to www.fullblastcareer.com or email him at firstname.lastname@example.org
+For more information on his Career Strategy & Coaching services, please visit to www.fullblastcareer.com or email him at firstname.lastname@example.org